Philngtn/lifeCycles_Explained_React/README.md

-# Getting Started with Create React App
+# The explaintation of life cycles method in the React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).